HichemTab-tech/tokens-validation/README.md

 ## Features

-- Authenticate the user after the browser closed without password
+- Authenticate the user after the browser closed without a password
 - Generate custom confirmation codes with expiration delay.
 - Create invitation tokens to do some actions.
 - Flexibility of usage